lxc/incus/doc/api-extensions.md

 This key controls what mount options will be used for the Btrfs storage pool.

+## `storage_btrfs_nodatacow`

+This introduces the `btrfs.nodatacow` property for Btrfs storage pools.

+This key controls if `chattr +C` will be invoked for storage volumes on Btrfs storage pools.
+The default value is `true`.

 ## `entity_description`

 This adds descriptions to entities like containers, snapshots, networks, storage pools and volumes.